jodymgustafson/jodymgustafson/README.md

 - 👋 Hi, I’m @jodymgustafson
 - 👀 I’m interested in web development, especially TypeScript and React.
-- 🎼 I’m currently working on [Power Chord](https://powerchord.app), a set of musician tools including chord lookup, circle of fifths explorer, and progression builder, with piano and guitar interfaces.
+- 🎼 I’m currently working on [Power Chord](https://powerchord.app), a set of musician tools including chord lookup, vocal tools, circle of fifths explorer, and progression builder, with piano and guitar interfaces.
 - 📫 You can contact me at https://worldtreesoftware.com/contact.html or on twitter [@JodyMGustafson](https://twitter.com/JodyMGustafson)

 <!---